pakagronglb/aideation-ai-notes-app/README.md

 ## Credits

-This project's database setup is based on the tutorial by [Elliot Choi x FreeCodeCamp](https://www.youtube.com/watch?v=qDunJ0wVIec).
+This project's database setup is based on the tutorial by [Elliott Chong x FreeCodeCamp](https://www.youtube.com/watch?v=qDunJ0wVIec).
 Special thanks to Elliot for the excellent guidance!

 ## License